 Instructions

 - In a Dutch Oven or a large pot over medium heat, melt the butter.
-Add the onions, celery, and carrots and cook until the onions and celery are tender, about 7-8 minutes.
+Add the onions, celery, and carrots, and cook until the onions and celery are tender, about 7-8 minutes.
 Reduce the heat to low and add the garlic, cooking for 1 minute while stirring.

 - Sprinkle the flour over the vegetables and continue cooking for 2 minutes while stirring.
-Slowly stir in the half and half and chicken broth, alternating between the two.
+Slowly stir in the half-and-half and chicken broth, alternating between the two.

-- Bring the mixture to a gentle boil and then simmer until thickened about 10 minutes.
+- Bring the mixture to a gentle boil and then simmer until thickened, about 10 minutes.
 Add the fresh thyme, cooked chicken, and potato gnocchi.
 Simmer for about 5 minutes.

 Video